African American Theatre (CERT)

 - Applications to non-degree or certificate programs need only submit an official transcript certifying at least a bachelor's degree.

-- All applicants for whom English is a second language must also submit official TOEFL scores of 79 or higher on the internet-based test, 213 or higher on the computer-based test, or 550 or higher on the paper-based test for verification of English proficiency.
-English proficiency can also be met by submitting official IELTS scores of at least 6.5 overall band score from the academic module exam.
+- All applicants for whom English is a second language must also submit official TOEFL scores of 79 or higher on the internet-based test, 213 or higher on the computer-based test for verification of English proficiency.
+English proficiency can also be met by submitting official IELTS scores of at least 6.5 overall band score from the academic module exam or Duolingo overall score of 105.

 - Information concerning the TOEFL exam can be obtained from www.ets.org/toefl or 1-877-863-3546.